Nov. 18, 2018

 The Arby’s Franchise Owner’s Ex-Wife.

-It’s an amusing joke but, also, it’s weirdly fundamental or axiomatic with me: how little I’m interested in the sea-captain situation, or the hangman situation.
-Interested in the insurance adjuster and the Arby’s.
+Mildly amusing joke but, also, it’s weirdly fundamental or axiomatic with me: how little I’m interested in the sea-captain situation, or the hangman situation.
+I’m interested in the home and family of the insurance adjuster and the fast-food franchise owner.

 * * * *

 February 18, 2017